Imagine this: you’re sound asleep and snoring away. While you’re busy fighting zombies in your dreams, a fire breaks out.

 Assign a Meeting Place

-After everyone hightails it out of the house, they should know where to reassemble.
+The next part of your fire escape plan should detail where your household will reassemble.
 Choose a meeting area that’s at a safe distance from your home.
 The driveway, a light post, or your buddy’s place two blocks down are good options.

 Pack a Bug Out Bag